 Procedures Regarding Estimates (Ref: Para.
-42L–42R)
+44L–45R)

-A97.
+A103.
 In some cases, it may be appropriate for the practitioner to evaluate how the entity has considered alternative assumptions or outcomes, and why it has rejected them.
-(Ref: Para.
-43R)

-A98.
-In some limited assurance engagements, it may be appropriate for the practitioner to undertake one or more of the procedures identified in paragraph 43R.
+A104.
+In some limited assurance engagements, it may be appropriate for the practitioner to undertake one or more of the procedures identified in paragraph 45R.